plastilinn/docs/pages/sections/Customer_Aquisition_Cost.md

 ## 🔍 Definition
-the cost incurred by a business to attract and convert a new customer.
+The cost incurred by a business to attract and convert a new customer.

 ## 📹 Internet info and videos
 🤖 [Search info and videos about Customer Aquisition Cost using AI](https://www.perplexity.ai/search?q=videos+about+Customer+Aquisition+Cost:+the+cost+incurred+by+a+business+to+attract+and+convert+a+new+customer.
-)&
+)

 ## 📰 Content type
 Content is of type text